 Using frames

-After a frame definition, you must set the starting frame by a use instruction.
+After a frame definition (<FRAME#nnn>), start the writing in the frame with a use instruction.

 Tells to vpxPrint that every characters must be sent to the named frame #n